 What's the Difference Between a Software Engineer and Software Developer?

+The difference between software engineers and software developers has to do with the scope of their responsibilities.
 Software engineers are much more hands-on than software developers.
 They use their technical skills to build the software architecture and test it to make sure it works.
 Software developers know enough about fundamental software engineering principles to work with clients who need software built to ensure their needs are met and oversee the team creating the product.

 What Basic Knowledge Is Needed for Software Engineers?